peakphp/framework/src/View/README.md

 # Peak/View

-Simple but powerful PSR-7 view template engine.
+Fast and minimalist view template engine with macro and helpers.

 ### Installation